 The famous Catacombs of Rome, are the most important Italian catacombs, and are ancient underground cemeteries, of both Jewish and Christian heritage.
 Most of them are carve in the tuff, outside the perimeter of the ancient walls of Rome (the Aurelian walls), as in the city centre it was forbidden to bury the dead.

-Visiting these jems of Rome is an intense journey through history: the tunnels and secret passages tell us about the customs and funeral traditions of the ancient Romans.
+Visiting these gems of Rome is an intense journey through history: the tunnels and secret passages tell us about the customs and funeral traditions of the ancient Romans.
 In Rome and its surroundings there are more than 60 catacombs and thousands of tombs, mostly located along the ancient routes, such as the Appian Way, the Via Ostiense, and the Via Nomentana.

 Are you wondering which catacombs to visit in Rome?
 However, only five of the splendid Roman catacombs are open to the public and they can be visited by guided tours.
 So, here is a short guide, brought` you by ItalyXP, to discover those eerie places characterized by a mystical atmosphere…

-Located on the right side of the Appian Way, nearby the small church of "Domine quo vadis?”, the Catacombs of Callixtus are among the largest and most important locations.
+Located on the right side of the Appian Way, nearby the small church of "Domine quo vadis?”, the Catacombs of St. Callixtus are among the largest catacombs and most important locations.
 Carved out in the 2nd century, the catacombs are part of a burial complex covering an area of 15 hectares of land, with a maze of 20 kilometers (12.5 miles) long tunnels, on different levels, reaching a depth of over 20meters.

 At the beginning of the 3rd century the Catacombs of Callixtus became the official cemetery of the Church of Rome, and then became the burial place of dozens of martyrs, 16 popes and hundreds of Christians.